Website Health Check: Are you Making these 10 Mistakes?

 By Peter Freeman, Director – Woof Media

 After auditing (and rebuilding) many tourism websites, I’ve seen these and many other mistakes too often.
 How many of these are you making?
+Take the website health check to find out!

 1) “Everyone” is your target audience